iursino/HIRING-backend-select-movie-star/README.md

 We are always looking for feedback on the question itself.
 If, after reading through the problem, you have questions on its clarity or suggestions on how to improve it, we're all ears!
 You may leave a file named `FEEDBACK.md` when you submit your code.

+## Credits
+Thanks to the original authors of [this](https://github.com/slackhq/backend-interview-prep-questions) repository which inspired this exercise.

 **We look forward to seeing your work!**